 - Student must be paid at least the actual or prevailing wage for occupation, whichever is higher

-For additional information about international recruitment, please contact the Career Center at 419-372-2356 or firstname.lastname@example.org.
+For additional information about international recruitment, please refer to the U.S. Department of Labor's Guidelines.
+You also can contact the Career Center at 419-372-2356 or firstname.lastname@example.org.